Contextual Stochastic Optimization for Omnichannel Multi-Courier Order Fulfillment Under Delivery Time Uncertainty: The Omnichannel Multi-Courier Order Fulfillment Problem

 \subsection{The Nominal Optimization Problem}

-This section introduces the nominal MILP model developed for optimizing the omnichannel multi-courier order fulfillment problem, which is a special case of the generic problem described in Section \ref{sec: generic problem}.
-A comprehensive list of the notations presented in this section is provided in Appendix for reference.
+This section introduces the nominal MILP model developed for optimizing the omnichannel multi-courier order fulfillment problem.
+A comprehensive list of the notations presented in this section is provided in Appendix A for reference.